swapnil-railkar/ds-algo-handbook/queue/Queue.md

 #### Implementation :

-In this implementation, stack is implemented using singly linked list.
+In this implementation, queue is implemented using singly linked list.
 Each node in stack contains data and pointer to next element in stack.

 ```
 Class Node {